 [Life after college is different for every single grad.
 While some might be going to grad school, others enter the real world in attempts to

 make their dreams come true pay off their student loans.
 We’ve been following Charlsie on her post-grad journey since September, but now it’s time to check see what someone else’s post-grad life brings.
-And apparently what it brings is a quarter-life crisis.
 (But don’t worry – Charlsie will still be writing!)
 So ladies, allow me to introduce you to Brittany and her tumultuous life after college.]

 And I can’t even buy a red Corvette and put the top down and drive to my Beverly Hills condo in complete dismay.
 I can’t go to a nice cocktail bar and cheat on my fat, hairy husband.
 I can’t even obtain a sugar daddy to buy me a bangin’ new set of tits.
 All I can do is attack my Netflix, fall back on an old high school flame, and stare at my empty PayPal account.

 Twenty-somethings are not supposed to feel the way I do.